thoshna/log-analyser-monitor/README.md

-Certainly!
-Here's a basic template for a README file explaining the purpose and usage of the provided script:

----

 # Log Monitoring Script

 This Python script monitors a log file for changes and processes new log entries according to a specified pattern.